-The Japanese demands included the non-enforcement of communistic principles in the Republic against Japanese, the prohibition of propaganda, the abolition of menacing military establishments, the adoption of the principle of the open door in Siberia, and the removal of industrial restrictions on foreigners.
+The Japanese demands included the non-enforcement of communistic principles in the Republic against Japanese, the prohibition of Bolshevist propaganda, the abolition of menacing military establishments, the adoption of the principle of the open door in Siberia, and the removal of industrial restrictions on foreigners.
 Desiring speedily to conclude an agreement, so that the withdrawal of troops might be carried out as soon as possible, Japan met the wishes of Chita as far as practicable.
-Though, from the outset, Chita pressed for a speedy settlement of the Nicolaievsk affair, Japan eventually Nicolaievsk affair immediately after the conclusion of the agreed to take up the agreement.
-She further assured Chita that in settling the affair Japan had no intention of violating the sovereignty and territorial integrity of speedily withdrawn from Saghalin after Russia, and that the troops would be the settlement of the affair, and that Chita'a wishes in regard to the transfer of property now in the custody of the Japanese authorities would be
+Though, from the outset, Chita pressed for a speedy settlement of the Nicolaievsk affair, Japan eventually agreed to take up the Nicolaievsk affair immediately after the conclusion of the basis agreement.
+She further assured Chita that in settling the affair Japan had no intention of violating the sovereignty and territorial integrity of Russia, and that the troops would be speedily withdrawn from Saghalin after the settlement of the affair, and that Chita'a wishes in regard to the transfer of property now in the custody of the Japanese authorities would be met.

 The 11th Division of the troops in Siberia was originally to be relieved during April, but if the Dairen Conference had progressed satisfactorily, the troops, instead of being relieved, would have been sent home.
-Japan therefore intimated to Chita that should the basis agreement be concluded within a period these troops would be immediately withdrawn, and reasonable the signature of the agreement by the middle of April, so that the proposed preparations for the relief of the said division might be dispensed with.
+Japan therefore intimated to Chita that should the basis agreement be concluded within a reasonable period these troops would be immediately withdrawn, and proposed the signature of the agreement by the middle of April, so that the preparations for the relief of the said division might be dispensed with.
 Thereupon Chita not only proposed the immediate despatch of Chita troops to Vladivostok without waiting for the withdrawal of the Japanese troops, but urged that Japan should fix a tine-limit for the complete withdrawal of all her troops.